nzzdev/energyconsumption-zurich-model/README.md

 * NE7 (Netzebene 7) = Households, small Companies (KMU)

 ## Installation on Mac M1
 Mac Silicon is a pain... again...
 Scikit-Learn needs a lot of love to get installed.
 And Prophet does not work on newest Python Version in Mac M1 (error Message: `python3.10/site-packages/prophet/stan_model/prophet_model.bin Reason: image not found`)...
+And not the newest version (1.1), you need 1.0...
 So:

 **Use Python 3.8!**